 Other current and long-term assets represent miscellaneous receivables and deposits.
-Included is a receivable from the City of Modesto for a domestic water pipeline project of \$657 and \$970 of the 2021 and 2020 balances, respectively.
-Approximately \$333 and \$659 of the 2021 and 2020 balances, respectively, are not expected to be collected within one year.
-The balance of other long-term assets is a receivable from Transmission Agency for Northern California (TANC) is discussed in Note 6.
+Included is a receivable from the City of Modesto for a domestic water pipeline project of \$333 and \$657 of the 2022 and 2021 balances, respectively.
+Approximately \$0 and \$333 of the 2022 and 2021 balances, respectively, are not expected to be collected within one year.
+The balance of other long-term assets is a receivable from Transmission Agency for Northern California (TANC) discussed in Note 7.